connectrpc/connectrpc.com/docs/go/streaming.md

 blob of JSON at the end of the body.
 Regardless of the wire encoding, all three protocols give trailers the same semantics and restrictions as headers.

-Each of `connect-go`'s stream types either exposes headers and trailers on a `Request` or `Response` (just like unary RPCs), or the stream itself has methods to access metadata.
-These APIs work identically regardless of the protocol in use.
+Headers and trailers are exposed on streaming RPCs in the same way as unary, via a `CallInfo` type in context.

 ## Interceptors